-The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the surveyor.
+The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the Surveyor.
 Heavy furniture, stored items and insulation are not moved.
-Unless identified in the report the surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
+Unless identified in the report the Surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

-Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.
+Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities will not be inspected or reported on.

-Description The property is a two storey end-terrace house.
-Accommodation Ground: Hallway, Living and Dining Room and Kitchen.
-First Floor: Landing, three Bedrooms and Bathroom.
-Gross internal floor area (m2) 83sq.m. or thereby.
-Neighbourhood and location The property forms part of an established residential area in the village of Townhill.
+I Description The property is a two storey detached house.
+Accommodation GROUND FLOOR: Hall, living room open to dining room,kitchen and bedroom.
+FIRST FLOOR: Landing, three bedrooms and shower room.
+Gross Internal Floor Area (m2) Approximately 98m2.
+Neighbourhood and Location The property forms part of an established residential area in the town of Rosyth.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age 65 years approx. Weather It was overcast and dry, following generally similar conditions.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stack is of brick construction, having a harled finish.
-There are metal flashings at the base of the chimney.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Age Built around 1985.
+Weather It was overcast and dry, following generally mixed weather conditions.
+Chimney Stacks There are no chimney stacks.
+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched design, overlaid with concrete tiles. g ,